CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-02.md

 1. On the **Review and finish** page, select **Create a Project**.

-1. You see progress of resource creation and the project is created when the process is complete.
+1. You will be able to track progress in resource creation, and the project will be created when the process is complete.
 Once a project is created, you can access the playground, tools, and other assets in the left navigation panel.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - If you receive a success message, you can proceed to the next task.